Is your child having a tough time?

 Therapy progresses at your child’s pace, and you and I will decide together when it’s time to take a break.
 Your child then has up to 3 more sessions, so they can get ready to spread their wings—safe knowing they can come back again at any time.

-does the NDIS fund play therapy?
+Does the NDIS fund play therapy?

 Play Therapy empowers many children to work towards their NDIS goals.
 In a neuro-affirming, developmentally sensitive way, Play Therapy supports overall health, wellbeing, communication, functional capacity, and participation in daily living.